PLDT: Martial Law

 PLDT was permitted to operate during Martial Law.
 During the 1970s, PLDT was nationalized by the government of then-president Ferdinand Marcos and in 1981, in compliance of then existing policy of the Philippine government to integrate the Philippine telecommunications industry, purchased substantially all of the assets and liabilities of Republic Telephone Company, becoming the country's telephone monopoly.
 Under this monopoly, service expansion were severely curtailed or practically nonexistent.
 In the Martial Law years people would apply for phone service only to wait for years and years on end behind an impossibly long application backlog.
 It is not unheard of for people and small businesses back then to barter for a single telephone line in the black market for tens of thousands of pesos.
 The founding Prime Minister of Singapore and then incumbent Minister Mentor Lee Kuan Yew referred to the situation when visiting the Philippines during the term of President Fidel V. Ramos.
-He said quoting the AsiaWeek magazine, albeit in jest, “It (PLDT) has a monopoly of 64 years...The joke in the Philippines is that 89% of the population are waiting for a telephone and the other 2% are waiting for that dial tone. ... worst service in Asia.”
+He said quoting the AsiaWeek magazine, albeit in jest, “It (PLDT) has a monopoly of 64 years...The joke in the Philippines is that 98% of the population are waiting for a telephone and the other 2% are waiting for that dial tone. ... worst service in Asia.”

 Tonyboy Cojuangco Era

-After President Marcos was overthrown in 1986, the company was re-privatized and Cojuangco's son, Antonio "Tonyboy" O. Cojuangco, Jr. became chief executive.
+After President Marcos was overthrown in 1986, the company was re-privatized and Cojuangco's son, Antonio "Tonyboy" O. Cojuangco, Jr. became president and chief executive officer, with Alfonso T. Yuchengco serving as the company's board chairman.
 On March 16, 1988, PLDT launched the country's first cellular phone system in Sampaloc, Manila to enable the public use of mobile phones.
 By 1995, with the passage of the Telecommunications Act and the subsequent deregulation of the Philippine telecommunications industry, the company has been de-monopolized.

 In 1992, PLDT partnered with AT&T Corporation to expand its services into rural communities; including USA Direct Roving Van Service, a mobile van equipped with cellular phones, to provide toll service to some previously unserved rural communities; point-to-point international digital leased line service; payphone services; and magnetic prepaid telephone cards.
 By 1997, the company, through Mabuhay Satellite Corporation, launched the Philippines' first local communications satellite, Agila II (It was later divested to Asia Broadcast Satellite in 2009).